 The same guidelines apply to trope examples.

-- An example should clearly illustrate why it is an example of the trope.
+- An example should clearly illustrate how it is an example of the trope.
 Simply mentioning the trope is not enough, nor is linking offsite and calling it a day.
 When writing an example, imagine that your audience is familiar with neither the work nor the trope.

 - An example should be as concise as possible, so as not to look like a Wall of Text.
 A clear sign that you're violating this guideline is when an example starts justifying itself or heading off into tangents.